-Construction is underway.
-Wildish Standard Paving of Eugene, Oregon, is building the Newberg portion of the Bypass (OR 219 to Chehalem Creek).
-Hamilton Construction of Springfield is building the west end of the Bypass near Dundee (OR 99W to Chehalem Creek).
-Improvements on Springbrook Road in Newberg are also planned but not yet under contract.
+Phase 1 is being built by Oregon firms under several contracts, which allows the project to be finished within a shorter time frame.
+Wildish Standard Paving is building the Newberg portion of the Bypass (OR 219 to Chehalem Creek).
+Hamilton Construction is building the portion of the Bypass near Dundee (OR 99W to Chehalem Creek).
+Improvements on Springbrook Road, OR 219 and OR 99W in Newberg are also in the design phase but not yet under contract.

 The full 11-mile bypass is planned to be a four-lane expressway, two lanes in each direction, from Dayton to just east of Newberg (see map).
 While the full bypass has been approved, funding is only available for the phase currently under construction.
 The next phase to be built will depend on funding availability and coordination among the partners.